Mahdist War: Mahdi uprising

 The Mahdi and the forces of his Ansar arrived in the Nuba Mountains of south Kordofan around early November 1881.
 Another Egyptian expedition dispatched from Fashoda arrived around one month later; this force was ambushed and slaughtered on the night of 9 December 1881.
-Consisting, like the earlier Aba Island force, of two 200 man strong Egyptian raised infantry companies, this time augmented with an additional 1,000 native irregulars, the force commander – Colonel Rashid Bay Ahman – and all his principal leadership team, died.
+Like the earlier Aba Island force, this force consisted of two 200 man strong Egyptian raised infantry companies, this time augmented with an additional 1,000 native irregulars, the force commander – Colonel Rashid Bay Ahman – and all his principal leadership team were killed.
 It is unknown if any of Colonel Ahman's troops survived.

-As these military incursions were happening, the Mahdi legitimized his movement by drawing deliberate parallels to the life of the Prophet Muhammad.
-He called his followers Ansar, after the people who greeted the Prophet in Medina, and he called his flight from the British, the hijrah, after the Prophet's flight from the Quraysh.
-The Mahdi also appointed commanders to represent three of the four Righteous Caliphs; for example, he announced that Abdullahi ibn Muhammad, his eventual successor, represented Abu Bakr Al Sidiq, the Prophet's successor.
+As these military incursions were happening, the Mahdi legitimized his movement by drawing deliberate parallels to the life of Muhammad.
+He called his followers Ansar, after the people who greeted Muhammad in Medina, and he called his flight from the British, the hijrah, after Muhammad's flight from the Quraysh.
+The Mahdi also appointed commanders to represent three of the four Righteous Caliphs; for example, he announced that Abdullahi ibn Muhammad, his eventual successor, represented Abu Bakr Al Sidiq, Muhammad's successor.

 The Egyptian administration in the Sudan, now thoroughly concerned by the scale of the uprising, assembled a force of 4,000 troops under Yusef Pasha.
-In mid 1882, this force approached the Mahdist gathering, whose members were poorly clothed, half starving, and armed only with sticks and stones.
+In mid-1882, this force approached the Mahdist gathering, whose members were poorly clothed, half starving, and armed only with sticks and stones.
 However, supreme overconfidence led the Egyptian army into camping within sight of the Mahdist 'army' without posting sentries.
-The Mahdi led a dawn assault on 7 June 1882, which slaughtered the army to a man.
-The rebels gained vast stores of arms and ammunition, military clothing and other supplies.
+The Mahdi led a dawn assault on 7 June 1882, which slaughtered the entire army.
+The rebels gained vast stores of arms, ammunition, military clothing and other supplies.